-With a large input area on the top of the vertical baler, the scrap or waste material is fed into a compression chamber where it is pounded and squeezed by metal rams into a compact, cubic bale.
-Vertical balers are generally electrically powered, with hydraulic systems which provide the necessary pressure to crush the materials, and help minimize heat production and energy loss.
-After compression, the cubic bale is tightly bound using wire, plastic or string in order to maintain its compact shape.
+With a large input area on the top of the vertical baler, the scrap or waste material is fed into a compression chamber, where it is pounded and squeezed by metal rams into a compact, cubic bale.
+Vertical balers are usually electrically powered with hydraulic systems that provide the necessary pressure to crush the materials and help minimize heat production and energy loss.
+After compression, the cubic bale is tightly bound using wire, plastic, or string in order to maintain its compact shape.

 For high waste-producing industries, reducing the bulk of their waste material is important not only environmentally, but also economically.
-Using compactors and balers to reduce the volume of waste makes it easier and cheaper to transport and dispose of, and also cuts back on the carbon dioxide emissions produced during the recycling process.
-Complete recycling systems can be designed around a basic baler, allowing businesses to be responsible in each stage of their waste management.
+Using compactors and balers to reduce the volume of waste makes it easier and cheaper to transport and dispose of.
+It also cuts back on the carbon dioxide emissions produced during the recycling process.
+Complete recycling systems can be designed around a basic baler, allowing businesses to be ethical in each stage of their waste management.